Banner by Aadler

 This is it.
 It’s happening now.
 And all I can do is go along and wait for sentence to be pronounced.

 The most severe stress for me is when we’re asked about our first exposure to the supernatural; they already knew we’d lived in Sunnydale, but not the particulars of the deaths in the hospital.
 I have to listen while Ryan goes through the familiar litany of praise for the Slayer, even give my own supplementary testimony, all without showing any evidence of what it’s doing to me.
 Robson tilts an eyebrow while he weighs what he’s heard.
 “I read about that one, I think,” he says at last.
-“Wasn’t studying the incident itself, but it came up when I was researching something that might have been another Kindestöd manifestation.
-That you were involved in something so frightening, and at such a young age … And you’ve spent the past ten years learning what you can, and preparing to make your own contribution if possible?”
+“Wasn’t studying the incident itself, but it came up when I was researching something that might have been another Kindestöd manifestation; turned out to be Delzpiyrian practitioners, actually …” He stops himself, shakes his head.
+“At any rate, that you were involved in something so frightening, and at such a young age … And you’ve spent the past ten years learning what you can, and preparing to make your own contribution if possible?”

 Ryan nods staunchly.
 “We’re alive now because someone knew what was behind the curtain, and was ready to fight for us.
 Doing what we can, that’s just paying back what we were given.
 It’s practically something we owe.”